kellywoldseth/imageAPI/README.md

 This project is for the Full Stack Javascript Developer Nanodegre through Udacity for the "Backend Development" unit.

+Build my program with npm run build.
+Test my program with npm run test.
+Run my program with npm run start.

+Endpoints that should be accessed include: / and /images.

 ------------------------------------------------------------------------------------
 New skills practiced/demonstrated: Node.js, typescript, Jasmine for testing, Express